 - The lower band: “appropriate for less serious cases, such as where the act of discrimination is an isolated or one-off occurrence”.

 - The middle band: “serious cases, which do not merit an award in the highest band”.

 - The top band: “the most serious cases, such as where there has been a lengthy campaign of discriminatory harassment on the ground of sex or race”.
 Only in the most exceptional cases should an award for injury to feelings exceed the top of this band.

 These bands are subject to inflationary increases, following an Employment Appeal Tribunal (EAT) decision in September 2009 setting out adjusted bands.
 Tribunals are entitled to adjust the Vento band ranges to take account of clear evidence of a change in the value of money over time when deciding the correct award to give, for example in line with the RPI.
 The Vento bands are also subject to change in light of Presidential Guidance published by the Tribunals.
-This guidance was initially introduced in 2017 and is reviewed annually, with amended Vento bands published in March 2018 and March 2019.
+This guidance was initially introduced in 2017 and is reviewed annually.

 There is no minimum award, however an award of less than the lower limit of the lowest band could be open to challenge as such awards could be considered so low as to not be a proper recognition of the injury to feelings.